An 18th Century Short Gown

 Tabubilgirl leans backwards.
 She is wearing a blue check short gown with a blue petticoat, a red check apron and a white lappet cap.

-I dimensioned the short gown from the diagram in Sharon Burnston’s Fitting and Proper, and it looked like it would fit, so I scaled it up and cut it out.
-This particular style of short gown, being so short, didn’t even need pleats at each side – the side seam flared out nicely enough to skim my hips.
+I measured the short gown from the diagram in Sharon Burnston’s Fitting and Proper, and it looked like it would fit, so I scaled it up and cut it out.
+This particular style of short gown, being so short, didn’t even need pleats at the sides – the side seam flared out nicely enough to skim my hips.

 I cut the garment, sewed the side seams by machine, and felled them by hand. @adventures_in_mantuamaking fitted the back pleats on me, and I stitched the pleats down with a spaced back stitch in white linen thread – the white stitches making pretty white polka dots on the indigo blue squares.